 Avebury to Bishopstone: 17 Miles

-The official start of the Ridgeway is from Overton Hill which is right at the side of the A4, as you are staying in Avebury the night before, there are a number of alternative starts to the walk (detailed in the guidebook) which make for a more exiting start to this wonderful walk.
+As you are staying in Avebury the night before, there are a number of alternative starts to the walk (detailed in the guidebook) which make for a more exciting start to this wonderful walk.
 The first section of this walk sees you climbing gradually to Barbury Castle Iron Age Fort where the views on a clear day are fantastic.
 The landscape is remote and walking is mainly on grassland until you head down to Ogbourne St George.
 This pretty village has many lovely cottages with thatched roofs and its two pubs are a welcome stop for many walkers.
 From here to Bishopstone is fairly tough but worth it when you reach the village located just off the Ridgeway path.

 Bishopstone to Letcombe Regis: 10 Miles